 - 1/2 teaspoon table salt

-- Preheat the oven to 375°F. Butter a 9" square baking pan and line with parchment or foil.
+- Preheat the oven to 375°F. Butter a 9" square baking pan and line with parchment paper.
+You can just butter the pan but the parchment makes it much easier to remove the blondies from the pan.

 - In a large bowl, combine the melted butter with granulated and brown sugar.
 Add the eggs and vanilla.
 Add the flour and salt.
 Spread the batter into the pan.